 1. IMPROVEMENTS REQUIRED — SECURITY

 1.1 Public Improvements.
 Developer shall: (a) design and construct according to City approved plans all public improvements as required for the Project (“Developer-Provided Public Improvements”), in accordance with (i) the terms and provisions of this Agreement; (ii) all applicable ordinances, standards, rules and regulations of the City (collectively, the “City Regulations”); (iii) construction documents, plans and specifications, and a phasing plan, all as approved by the City Engineer (the “Plans”); and (iv) the approved Final Plat and Site Plan (collectively referred to as the “Construction Standards”); (b) maintain and repair the Developer-Provided Public Improvements until Final Acceptance (as that term is used in Section 2.12* below) by the City pursuant to the terms of this Agreement; and (c) convey Developer-Provided Public Improvements to the City in accordance with Section 5* of this Agreement.
-Developer shall submit to the City, in conjunction with its Plans, a complete list for all Developer-Provided Public Improvements for of the Project within the timeframe specified in Section 2.2, below.
+Developer shall submit to the City, in conjunction with its Plans, a complete list for all Developer-Provided Public Improvements of the Project within the timeframe specified in Section 2.2, below.
 Upon approval of the Plans, the City approved list for all Developer-Provided Public Improvements for of the Project will be attached to this document as Exhibit B and shall be incorporated herein by this reference, Omission of any improvements from Exhibit B does not relieve Developer from responsibility for furnishing, constructing, and installing all public improvements required to serve of the Project.

 1.2 Completion of Developer-Provided Public Improvements.
 Issuance of Certificate of Initial Acceptance (as that term is used in Section 2.9* below) for the Developer-Provided Public Improvements must be awarded within two (2) years of the Effective Date of this Agreement, unless the City extends the time for compliance by executing a written amendment to this Agreement.
 The City also reserves the right to suspend development activities upon the Property, including without limitation the withholding of building permits and certificates of occupancy, or draw upon the Performance Guaranty, as defined in Section 1.5*, to ensure timely completion of the Developer-Provided Public Improvements.
 In any event, the City shall have no obligation to complete any or all of the Developer-Provided Public Improvements.
 In the event that no work has commenced on the Developer-Provided Public Improvements within eighteen months after ___________________, the City may elect at its discretion and sole option to void the recorded Final Plat, Final Plan/PUD, and/or Site Plan and return any Performance Guaranty to Developer rather than drawing upon such Performance Guaranty and constructing the Developer-Provided Public Improvements.